The Emperor Qin

 Today Qin is best known for the ‘terracotta army’ that he buried a couple of miles away from his tomb, which he somehow succeeded in keeping secret until it was discovered by chance by farmers digging a well in 1974.
 Since then the huge extent of this secret operation has been excavated and it has become probably the number one heritage attraction in China today.
 (Click here for further details)

 His main achievement however was that he was the man who unified China.
 Before him China was divided up into six or seven warring states: the period 475 – 221 BC is known as the ‘Warring States’ period.
-At the centre were three states on the fertile central plain that form the middle reaches of the Yellow River, always the heartland of China.
-To the west however was the Kingdom of Qin, slightly less civilised than the rest and rather more fierce, but it was the kingdom of Qin that eventually emerged victorious.
-The future emperor succeeded his father as king at the age of 13, but after various scandalous episodes he eventually threw off his regents and began conquering the neighbouring kingdoms, and then in a series of wars he was ultimately victorious and succeeded in uniting China in 221 BC.
+Qin succeeded his father as king of the least civilised state at the age of 13, but after various scandalous episodes he eventually threw off his regents and began conquering the neighbouring kingdoms, and was ultimately victorious and succeeded in uniting China in 221 BC.
 He took for himself a new title – no longer a king, he was now the first Emperor.
 The idea was fulfilled that China was one country, under one emperor, and it was an idea which was to prove all pervasive for the next two millennia, and indeed still survives today.

 Qin Shi Huang ruled as Emperor of China for only ten short years from 220-210 BC, but in these ten years he laid the foundations for the success of the Chinese Empire for the next two millennia.